Andy-Osborne/Recipe-Workshop/testing.md

 - ``folder_string`` - This is the name of the folder of where the image will be uploaded into Cloudinary.

-The function will then use the ``global`` variable names ``image_url``, and ``image_id`` which it will assign values too after it has uploaded the image.
+This function is then assigned to the relevant variable names ``image_url``, and ``image_id`` which it will assign values too after it has uploaded the image.
 These variables are then used to be submitted into the database with either the recipe or profile information.

 - ``image_url`` - Contains the URL for the uploaded image.